Florencesoft™ DiffEngineX™ Compare Excel Spreadsheets

 Choice of comparing formulae or their calculated values.

 Numeric values compared to a user specified number of decimal places.
 Useful for ignoring small fractional differences.
+This is important when you want to change a formula or value and see where the significant changes are.

 Numeric differences can be ignored if less than a user specified amount or percentage change.